I-am-PUID-0/DUMB_docs/docs/deployment/proxmox.md

 ---

 ## 👤 Add and Configure a User inside the LXC (Required)
-!!! warning "DMB must be ran as any user other than root"
+!!! warning "DUMB must be ran as any user other than root"

 1. **Start/Restart the container:**